-The Brain Injury Services Coordination (BISC) Unit, located within DARS' Community Based Services Division in the Richmond Central Office, serves as a point of contact for internal and external customers seeking general or agency-specific information about brain injury resources.
+The Brain Injury Services Coordination (BISC) Unit, located within DARS' Division for Community Living in the Richmond Central Office, serves as a point of contact for internal and external customers seeking general or agency-specific information about brain injury resources.
 BISC manages over $6 million in programs, contracts, and federal grants involving brain injury services throughout the Commonwealth.
 As part of its oversight responsibility of nine state-funded Brain Injury Services (BIS) Programs, DARS prepares an annual report on number of people served by each program; types of services provided; and success in attracting nonstate resources.
 DARS also maintains the BIS Programs SCORECARD which reports quarterly data on how the state-funded programs are helping consumers achieve their personal goals, as well as the number and nature of community awareness and education events conducted by each program.
 BISC Unit also manages the Commonwealth Neurotrauma Initiative (CNI) Trust Fund, the Brain Injury Discretionary Services (BIDS) Fund, and provides staffing for the Virginia Brain Injury Council (VBIC).
-DARS was awarded a four-year (2014-2018) federal TBI Act systems change grant, "Facilitating Access to Care and Enhancing Services."
+DARS was awarded a three-year (2018-2021) federal TBI Act systems change grant, Project REACT (Realizing Enhanced Access and Community Ties).
 Federal grant activities are carried out through a contract with the Brain Injury Association of Virginia, which is managed by the Brain Injury Services Coordination Unit.

 The BISC Unit works closely with other CBS Division programs, particularly the Community Rehabilitation Case Management Services Program and the Personal Assistance Services Program, to provide services and resolve customer concerns regarding agency services for persons with brain injury.
 The Brain Injury Services Coordination Unit also works collaboratively with DARS' Vocational Rehabilitation Program when serving consumers who have a vocational goal.
 The BISC Unit and staff from Wilson Workforce and Rehabilitation Center (WWRC) are available to provide support, guidance, and technical assistance to DARS field staff and agency administration regarding the rehabilitation of persons with acquired brain injury.
 Sponsorship funding through BISCU is available each year for a limited number of DARS and WWRC staff to receive specialized training in brain injury through workshops, courses, webinars, and conferences.
 The BISC Unit partners with consumers, advocacy groups, state agencies, and other community entities to improve services and resources for Virginians with brain injury.

-By proclamation of Governor McAuliffe, the Commonwealth of Virginia has declared March 2016 as Brain Injury Awareness Month in Virginia.
-During March, brain injury related awareness and educational activities take place across the state.
+By proclamation of Governor Northam, the Commonwealth of Virginia has declared March 2019 as Brain Injury Awareness Month in Virginia.
+During March and throughout the year, brain injury related awareness and educational activities take place across the state.
 These events are generally open, targeting the general public, community leaders, healthcare professionals, and survivors / family members.
-Please see the information below for more details.
-If you have questions about a specific event, please contact the person listed in the chart below.
+Please see the brain injury calendar of events in our document repository.
+If you have questions about a specific activity, please contact the person listed specifically for that event.
 If you have general questions, contact Donna.Cantrell@dars.virginia.gov for more information.
-Support Brain Injury Awareness Month by attending or participating or sponsoring awareness /education events!
+Support Brain Injury Awareness by attending, participating or sponsoring awareness / education events!

 Find a list of activities here.